The collaborative prototyping process with Justinmind

-With Justinmind prototyping tool, you can supercharge your prototyping process thanks to strong sharing and collaboration features.
+With the Justinmind prototyping tool, you can supercharge your prototyping process thanks to strong sharing and collaboration features

 In all big enterprises collaboration tools help to boost productivity.
 Especially when there are designers involved – who often work in distributed groups – and when clients are based all over the world, collaboration management is key.

 This is where a collaborative prototyping tool like Justinmind comes in, to make it easier and faster for designers to create together as a team, to get meaningful feedback about their creation, and to share their app or web prototypes with the developers.